 You can see the most helpful scuba gear reviews for dive knives below.
 Scuba.com offers gear reviews from the following manufacturers: Akona, Armor, Atomic, Deep See, Innovative, Mares, OceanPro, Promate, Scubamax, ScubaPro, TUSA, Underwater Kinetics, XS Scuba, Zeagle and more...

-Reviewer: Teresa N. on 3/18/2007great knife - perfect size and has everything a diver needs (serrated edge, straight edge, rope cutter, blunt edge).
+Reviewer: Teresa N.great knife - perfect size and has everything a diver needs (serrated edge, straight edge, rope cutter, blunt edge).
 Perfect size.
 Highly recommend.